 For over 20 years, Armstrong & Associates and Penn State’s John Langley and his associates have examined the logistics service provider (LSP) industry.
-They have become the “go to” experts for the latest on LSP trends and innovations.
-Two years ago however, there was a new entry into the field of LSP research – 3PL Central: and they recently issued their 2022 report on trends and conditions in the industry.
+They have become the “go-to” experts for the latest LSP trends and innovations.
+Two years ago, however, there was a new entry into the field of LSP research – 3PL Central: and they recently issued their 2022 report on trends and conditions in the industry.
 The report is focused solely on the LSP industry and does not include proprietary or private warehouses.

 - Growth Opportunities

 - Space Limitations